Isabel Myers biography, quotes and books

 Isabel Myer next got interested in a psychological test which was designed to match the type of work with personality characters.
 She additionally identified that the people she was surrounded by performed jobs they did not like.

-From this moment, Isabel Myers collaborated with her mother attempting to identify different personality types.
+From this moment, she collaborated with her mother Katharine Briggs attempting to identify different personality types.

-Even though Isabel Myers’ mother already made her own theories, Isabel starts making hand-written questionnaires.
+Even though her mother already made her own theories, Isabel starts making hand-written questionnaires.
 She and her mother next continued the research, but Isabel made it also possible to collaborate with various stakeholders.

 Through her contacts, she got authorized by Edward N. Hay, an executive of a Philadelphia bank, to work with previous personnel tests to get familiarized with test constructions.